astronomer/docs/astro/cross-account-role-setup.md

 ## Step 3:Retrieve an external ID from the Cloud UI

 You must be an Organization Owner to view the external ID.
-If you are not an Organization Owner, the field will not appear in the Cloud UI.
+If you are not an Organization Owner, the **AWS External ID** field will not appear in the Cloud UI.

 1. In the Cloud UI, click the **Settings** tab.